GoogleCloudPlatform/elixir-runtime/README.md

-The Elixir Runtime provides a standard build script that includes installation of Erlang and Elixir, fetching dependencies, compiling your application, and (for release-based applications) building the release using Distillery.
+The Elixir Runtime provides a standard build script that includes installation of Erlang and Elixir, fetching dependencies, compiling your application, and (for release-based applications) building the release.

 There is also a space for custom build commands that are executed after compilation but before release generation.
 Your application might use this